Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

 Kevin Durant Insights vs. the Nuggets

-- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked team in the league.
+- Looking at assists, the Nuggets are 15th in the NBA, giving up 25.7 per game.

-- In terms of 3-pointers, the Nuggets are ranked third in the league, conceding 11.4 makes per game.
+- Looking at 3-pointers, the Nuggets have conceded 11.4 makes per contest, third in the league.

 Kevin Durant vs. the Nuggets